teamfacex/AndroidofflineFaceRecSDK/README.md

  The SDK provides the match with the least distance below the 0.8 distance threshold.

-### Interpreting the Output of Search Method
+### Implementations
-There are two methods provided:
+There are two implementations provided:
    * [Using Kotlin](#kotlin)
    * [Using Java](#java)